“What is your secret? How do you get to do all these amazing things?”

 ”To wish you were someone else is to waste the person you are.” – unknown

-We have one hand that has reached the ground, and the other is about to join it and pull us out of this black whole we dug.
+It’s 2013 and we have one hand that has reached the ground, and the other is about to join it and pull us out of this black whole we dug.

 I no longer cry myself to sleep.
 I believe in myself again and I’m excited about my future.
 Things are going really well with our blogging business and my relationship with Caz is as strong as it’s ever been and we recently celebrated our 11 year anniversary.